openebs-archive/openebs-docs/docs/percona.md

           requests:
             storage: 100Gi
 ```
+**Note:** Ensure you have 100Gi is attached with each Node.
+Else, provide the storage capacity as per the capacity of the available disk.

 Changes done in the Monitoring section for PMM:

 Enable monitoring service and server user name.
 In this example, we have updated